rosyarran/Uy-RGB-Game/README.md

 # RGB Color Game

-This RGB color game was created with HTML5, CSS3, and JavaScript, as shown in Colt Steele's "The Web Developer Bootcamp" on [Udemy](https://www.udemy.com/).
+This RGB color game was created with HTML5, CSS3, and JavaScript, as shown in Colt Steele's *The Web Developer Bootcamp* on [Udemy](https://www.udemy.com/).

 ## How To Play